Code-Institute-Submissions/east-africa-safari/README.md

 * Then I used Maps Javascript API and an API key with the steps [here](https://developers.google.com/maps/documentation/javascript/get-api-key)
 * After setting up my Google Maps feature in my project as described [here](https://developers.google.com/maps/documentation/javascript/overview),
 * I restricted the key's access.

+## Deploying with EmailJS
+* I started by setting up an account [here](https://www.emailjs.com/docs/tutorial/adding-email-service/).
+* I chose the free account then followed the steps from the tutorial, creating a template and adding the EmailJS javascript library to my project.

 ## Making a Local Clone
 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).